Intro to the Albanian Job Market

 The number of outsourcing businesses in the digital realm is also increasing rapidly.
 Many international companies are opening their branches in Albania by employing young adults and students who have knowledge in web development, design and copywriting, data analysis, and other services.
 Language centers are also increasing the demand for language teachers, mostly for English, Italian, German and French languages.

 Economist, lawyer – state-owned and private companies in all the sectors

 Client service (private sector) – call center operator, selling agent, waiter

 Production – Agriculture, garment industry

-Digital field jobs – web and mobile development, designer, copywriter, marketingect.
+Digital field jobs – web and mobile development, designer, copywriter, marketing.

 Thus, the tourism potential of the country is expected to spur economic growth and create new jobs where people from all areas can be well-represented as employees and managers.

-Just like tourism, there are many other sectors and industries that provide a lot of opportunities for Albanian and international citizens that want to develop their career in Albania.
+Just like tourism, there are many other sectors and industries that provide a lot of opportunities for Albanian and international citizens that want to develop their careers in Albania.

 The country made significant progress as a program of structural reforms was implemented during the last few years.
 Hence, the changes to the way how the government worked, helped Albania’s economy, which at some point was facing both internal and external problems, such as the Eurozone crisis and especially the collapse of the Greek economy.
 Albania’s economy was and remains